MattyCanny/Firestyler/README.md

 1. Import the Firebot setup
 2. In Firebot, navigate to the "Scripts" tab.
 3. Click on "Import Script" and select the downloaded script file (`FireStyler.js`).
-4. The script should now appear in your list of available scripts.
+4. The script should now appear in your list of available scripts in the Custom Script Effect.

 ## Usage